IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 * Include warnings where applicable

-  * Do not use this solution if you are collection-proof (link to definition)
+  * If you are collection-proof (link to definition), this option may not help you.
   * If you are not a US citizen, talk to a lawyer before using this solution.
 It could impact your status.